CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/VMware-Setup-sngl-cld.md

 toc: 5
 bookhidden: true
 ---
-Follow these steps to setup and configure your VM on a single server in a cloud deployment:
+Follow these steps to setup and configure your VM for a cloud deployment:

 1. Verify that your system meets the VM requirements.